What is the Financial Services Compensation Scheme (FSCS)?

 If you're based in the UK with a UK bank account, the FSCS will continue to protect your money after Brexit: that is, if you're a UK- or EEA-based customer with a UK authorised bank, building society and credit union

-If you're a UK citizen based in the EEA banking with an EEA branch of a UK firm: in the event of a no deal Brexit, the FSCS will no longer protect your savings - but an EEA scheme in the country you're banking in should take over.
-The European Forum of Deposit Insurers (EFDI) has a full list of EEA protection schemes.
+If you're a UK citizen based in the EEA banking with an EEA branch of a UK firm: in the event of a no-deal Brexit, the FSCS will no longer protect your savings - but an EEA scheme in the country you're banking in should take over.

 There are no plans to change the deposit protection limit: you'll still be covered up to £85,000 per person, per banking institution